anushkumar13/DBMS/01_Introduction_to_DBMS.md

 ---

-## DBMS vs File System

-DBMS (Database Management System) aur File System dono hi data ko store karne ke tareeke hain, lekin dono mein kaafi differences hote hain.

----

 ###  File System:

 **Definition:**
-File System ek traditional method hai jo data ko files ke form mein store karta hai.
-Hum jab bhi apne computer pe documents, images, ya koi bhi files store karte hain, toh hum file system ka use kar rahe hote hain.

-**File System ka Kaam:**

-* Simple aur direct tareeke se data ko files mein likhna aur disk pe save kar dena.
-* Folder-subfolder structure ka use karke data organize karta hai.
+File System is a traditional method that stores data in the form of files.
+Whenever we save documents, images, or any other files on our computer, we are using the file system.

+**Functions of File System:**

+* Writes data simply and directly into files and saves them on the disk.
+* Organizes data using a folder-subfolder structure.
-* Data access manually hota hai, queries ka option nahi hota.
+* Data access is manual, and there is no option for queries.
-* Advanced data searching aur management ke tools nahi hote.
+* Does not have advanced tools for data searching and management.

 **Example:**
-Computer ke "Reports" folder mein rakhe gaye documents jaise project\_report1.txt, report2.txt, etc.
+Documents stored in the computer’s "Reports" folder like project_report1.txt, report2.txt, etc.

 **Limitations:**

-* **Data Redundancy:** Duplicate files ki wajah se same data baar-baar store hota hai.
-* **Data Inconsistency:** Agar ek jagah data change karo toh manually sab jagah update karna padta hai.
+* **Data Redundancy:** Same data gets stored multiple times because of duplicate files.
+* **Data Inconsistency:** If data is changed in one place, it needs to be manually updated everywhere else.
-* **Security:** File-level access control basic hota hai, role-based access ka support nahi hota.
+* **Security:** File-level access control is basic and does not support role-based access.

 ---